 Types of Cash Flow Forecasting

 As you begin the cash flow forecasting process, you’ll hear about two methods: the direct and indirect methods.

-The direct method focuses on short-term cash flow, often for a period of three months or less.
+The direct method focuses on short-term cash flow, often for three months or less.
 It will illustrate how much cash you’ll need to fund working capital and will examine upcoming income and payments.

 The indirect method is a look at the long-term with a focus on income statements and balance sheets.
 This model will highlight the resources you’ll need for long-term company growth and capital projects.
-The process will be more in-depth, with a focus on balance sheets and adjusted net income.
+The process will be more in-depth, focusing on balance sheets and adjusted net income.

 You may be able to use both forecasting methods for your company, depending on the results you hope to achieve.

 A one-size-fits-all solution that will meet every business’s cash forecasting needs does not exist.
 Your cash forecasts will differ based on your industry and your company goals.
 Read on to learn some tips to help you move the process in the right direction.

 Regarding cash flows, it’s not all about the income statement and balance sheet.
 Effective communication is essential to a successful cash flow forecast process.
 Unless your company is a one-person show, an accurate forecast will depend on information, input, and insights from key people in your organization.

 You’ve heard the phrase, “Garbage in, garbage out?”
 That’s particularly true for cash flow forecasting.
 Without necessary and correct details from your team about their individual or division’s activities, you’ll end up with an inaccurate forecast and poor decisions.

 If you make sure your finance management team and other people in your company understand both the need for cash forecasting and the process, you’ll take your first steps to avert a cash flow crisis.